 2. “Listen to the Man”

 Let’s be honest, who wouldn’t love a music video starring Sir Ian McKellen?
-In “Listen to the Man,” the beloved actor is meant to make a brief and silent cameo while Ezra sings to the camera, but over the course of the video, steals the spotlight for himself.
-It comes to a head at the bridge, when the video stops for Ezra to address him in a comedic sketch, which ultimately ends with them singing together to end the video.
+In “Listen to the Man,” the beloved actor is meant to make a brief and silent cameo while George sings to the camera, but over the course of the video, steals the spotlight for himself.
+It comes to a head at the bridge, when the video stops for George to address him in a comedic sketch, which ultimately ends with them singing together to end the video.
 The subtle, self-deprecating jokes and insertion of a legend (for no apparent reason) make this video simultaneously funny and quintessentially George Ezra.